 Our Insights blog goes deeper into hot topics and critical world issues.
 Looking for more?
 Learn about how we integrate data and expert visualization services with our intelligent tools, custom situation rooms, and enterprise data portals.

 In 2008, Gallup and Sharecare initiated a 25-year partnership, merging decades of clinical research, health leadership, and behavioral economics research to track and understand the key factors that drive well-being.
 The Gallup-Sharecare Well-Being Index provides an in-depth, nearly real-time view of Americans' well-being.
-Having an awareness of U.S. residents' well-being provides unmatched insights into people at the community, state, and national levels.
+Having an awareness of U.S. residents' well-being provides unmatched insights into people

 The Gallup-Sharecare Well-Being Index, which includes more than 2.5 million surveys,